Diamonds are forever; is Anglo American?

 That debt would make it hard to sell assets to private equity investors, some of whom have expressed willingness to make mining acquisitions in the absence of competition from within the struggling sector.

-Platinum miner Lonmin was forced into a deeply discounted share issue in November to stay afloat, while mining and trading giant Glencore - which also suspended dividends and is selling assets - said on Thursday it was ahead of schedule with its plan to cut debt, signalling that turnarounds were possible.
-(Additional reporting by Alistair Smout in London; editing by Philippa Fletcher)
+Platinum miner Lonmin was forced into a deeply discounted share issue in November to stay afloat, while mining and trading giant Glencore - which also suspended dividends and is selling assets - said on Thursday it was ahead of schedule with its plan to cut debt, signaling that turnarounds were possible.